Northern Ireland's electricity network to get £3bn upgrade

 Its managing director Derek Hynes said a "significant step change" was needed in the level of investment to "facilitate the scale of decarbonisation" required as a result of new climate change law.

-"We believe that we will need to create 1,000 new jobs, including 400 apprenticeships in NIE Networks and up to 500 new jobs in our contractors and support partners, between now and 2030.
+"We believe that we will need to create 1,000 new jobs, including 400 apprenticeships in NIE Networks and up to 500 new jobs in our contractors and support partners, between now and 2030," he said.

-"But it is important we are transparent with our customers and this investment requires an anticipated increase in network charges of around £10 per year for the average domestic customer.

-"It is critical though that we invest now to avoid higher costs in the future."
+Mr Hynes added that it was important to be "transparent with our customers" about an increase in network charges of about £10 to £20 per year, but that it was "critical we invest now to avoid higher costs in the future".

 The Centre of Advanced Sustainable Energy (Case) said Northern Ireland's targets for dealing with climate change were "ambitious" but could not be met without major investment in energy infrastructure.